 The Tintic Project is a gold, silver, and base metal Carbonate Replacement Deposit (CRD), skarn, fissure vein, and copper-gold porphyry exploration project located in the historical Tintic Mining District (the District) of central Utah, USA.
 The District is the site of significant historical production and over 125 years of exploration activity.
 The Project is located near the City of Eureka, approximately 95 km south of Salt Lake City, and can be accessed from U.S. Highway 6, approximately 30 km west of the Interstate 15 junction.
 It is crossed by many historical mine roads and defunct railroad paths, which provide access to most of the property.
-The exploration area covers approximately 65 km2 of private patented claims, unpatented claims, state leases and prospecting permits consolidated by IVNE into a cohesive package of interests.
+The exploration area covers approximately 81.97 km2 of private patented claims, unpatented claims, and state leases consolidated by IE into a cohesive package of interests.